(and how to implement them)

 Let’s talk about the setAtPath

 function that we are going to use to set the values at their respective paths.
 We want to get access to the last property of the path to set the value.
-In order to do so, we need to go over the path’s items, that is of properties’ names, and each time get the property’s value.
+To do so, we need to go over the path’s items, its properties’ names, and each time get the property’s value.

 We start the reduce